 During the past few decades, there have been dramatic changes in medical sources of radiation exposure (NCRP, 2009), mostly due to higher dose diagnostic procedures such as computed tomography (CT) scans as well as nuclear medicine studies, and fluoroscopically-guided interventional procedures, in addition to standard radiographic (x-ray) examinations.
 The rapidly growing use of these and other diagnostic and treatment modalities has resulted in a 6-fold increase in medical sources of radiation.
 Relatively few studies have evaluated cancer risks, including myeloid neoplasms, in patients undergoing these procedures or workers performing or assisting with these newer procedures.
 Exposure data reported in most surveys are estimated effective doses (defined as the sum of equivalent doses to organs and tissues exposed, each multiplied by the appropriate tissue weighting factor).
 Although absorbed radiation dose is a preferred measure, the effective dose is an approximate measure that enables a rough comparison across different types of radiological procedures.
-Typical effective doses for standard radiographic examinations range from 0.01 to 1.5 millisieverts (mSv); dental radiography 0.005-0.2 mSv; diagnostic fluoroscopy procedures 0.7-18 mSv; CT scans 2-20 mSv; nuclear medicine procedures 0.3-20 mSv; and interventional procedures 5-70 mSv (Mettler et al, 2008).
+Typical effective doses for standard radiographic examinations range from 0.01 to 1.5 millisieverts (mSv); dental radiography 0.005-0.2 mSv; diagnostic fluoroscopy procedures 0.7-18 mSv; CT scans 2-20 mSv; nuclear medicine procedures 0.3-20 mSv; and interventional procedures 5-70 mSv (Mettler et al., 2008).

 The clinical indications for and the practice of radiotherapy also have undergone notable changes over the past decades, including advanced imaging to produce more accurate determination of tumor volumes and spatial relationships with surrounding tissues, three-dimensional treatment planning systems, and newer modalities of three-dimensional conformal radiation therapy.
-Implementation of newer forms of radiotherapy have led to an increase in radiation dose to the tumor target, while reducing/minimizing the volume and dose to surrounding normal tissue structures, although some newer technologies may include a larger volume of normal tissue within the irradiated field that receives low doses (Thariat et al, 2012) (see Chapter 13).
+Implementation of newer forms of radiotherapy have led to an increase in radiation dose to the tumor target, while reducing/minimizing the volume and dose to surrounding normal tissue structures, although some newer technologies may include a larger volume of normal tissue within the irradiated field that receives low doses (Thariat et al., 2012) (see Chapter 13).

 <4> Diagnostic radiologic examinations

 Although most epidemiologic studies evaluating the association of diagnostic x-rays and risk of myeloid leukemia have relied on questionnaire data, a few have assessed the association using radiologic examinations or medical records.
-In a large case-control study in a health maintenance organization in which over 25,000 x-ray procedures were abstracted from medical records and each procedure was assigned a score based on estimated bone marrow dose, the investigators found a small, non-significant elevation in risk (but no dose-response) using a 2-year lag, but no increase using a 5-year lag (Boice et al, 1991).
-Among patients diagnosed with AML during 1987-1994 in Los Angeles, an interview- and medical record-based study that utilized a unique database of estimated doses and dose ranges based on dosimetry literature and consultation with a radiology expert (Preston-Martin and Pogoda, 2003), found no association between diagnostic x-rays and risk of adult AML (Pogoda et al, 2011).
-However, radiographic procedures of the gastrointestinal tract and multiple spinal x-rays were linked with increased risk of CML in a case-control study in Los Angeles (Preston-Martin et al, 1989).
+In a large case-control study in a health maintenance organization in which over 25,000 x-ray procedures were abstracted from medical records and each procedure was assigned a score based on estimated bone marrow dose, the investigators found a small, non-significant elevation in risk (but no dose-response) using a 2-year lag, but no increase using a 5-year lag (Boice et al., 1991).
+Among patients diagnosed with AML during 1987-1994 in Los Angeles, an interview- and medical record-based study that utilized a unique database of estimated doses and dose ranges based on dosimetry literature and consultation with a radiology expert (Preston-Martin and Pogoda, 2003), found no association between diagnostic x-rays and risk of adult AML (Pogoda et al., 2011).
+However, radiographic procedures of the gastrointestinal tract and multiple spinal x-rays were linked with increased risk of CML in a case-control study in Los Angeles (Preston-Martin et al., 1989).
 Three of four earlier studies of CML and diagnostic radiographic procedures (two based on medical records) reported small increases in risk and one found a dose-response relationship with increasing numbers of x-rays in the 20 years prior to diagnosis.
-Inconsistent findings in the limited numbers of epidemiologic studies and potential methodologic limitations, along with the relatively small numbers of substantially exposed non-CLL leukemia cases preclude drawing firm conclusions regarding the association between diagnostic x-rays and leukemia risk (Linet et al, 2012).
+Inconsistent findings in the limited numbers of epidemiologic studies and potential methodologic limitations, along with the relatively small numbers of substantially exposed non-CLL leukemia cases preclude drawing firm conclusions regarding the association between diagnostic x-rays and leukemia risk (Linet et al., 2012).